 User entities must perform specific activities in order to benefit from Databricks' services.
-These activities may affect the user entity's ability to effectively use Databricks' services but do not affect the ability of Databricks to achieve its service commitments and system requirements.
+These activities may affect each user entity's ability to effectively use Databricks' services but do not affect the ability of Databricks to achieve its service commitments and system requirements.
 These activities may be specified in agreements between user entities and Databricks, user manuals, and/or other communications.
 These activities are referred to as user entity responsibilities (UERs).

 UERs are listed in the following table.
 They are the responsibility of the user entities of the System and are expected to be in operation at user entities to complement Databricks' controls.
-The list of
+The list of UERs does not represent a comprehensive set of all the controls that should be employed by user entities.
+Other controls may be required at user entities.